BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ## [New documentation portal](https://dev.branch.io)

-Check out our new doc portal!
+This document serves as a reference manual for our iOS SDK.
+Check out our new [doc portal](https//dev.branch.io) for detailed instructions and additional information.

 ## Important migration to v0.7.8
 The `source:iOS` attribute has been removed from the params dictionary for links.
 However, a bunch of constants have been added that are added by the Branch backend to link clicks and opens.
 If you were relying on the source attribute in the past, you can now find that via the `BRANCH_INIT_KEY_CREATION_SOURCE`.